What an ML pipeline is and why it’s important

 - You can set permissions for models and choose to allow a model to call other algorithms

 A lot of important aspects of pipelining happen on the backend, too.
-When you define your pipeline, Algorithmia is optimizing scheduling behind the scenes to make your runtime faster and more efficient.
+When you define your ML pipeline, Algorithmia is optimizing scheduling behind the scenes to make your runtime faster and more efficient.
 If one algorithm consistently calls another, the system will pre-start the dependent models to reduce compute time and save you money.

 You can read more case studies and information about pipelining ML in our whitepaper “Pipelining machine learning models together.”